sandokanCat/open-utils/cybersec/README.md

 ## ⚠️ Disclaimer

-This tool is for **educational purposes only.**
+This tool is for **educational and ethical purposes only.**

+> 🛡️ This script **does not include any hashes**.
+You are responsible for supplying your own, in a legal and responsible context.
-**Do not** use it against any system or hash you don't own or have explicit permission to test.
+> Do **not** use this tool against any data you do not own or have explicit permission to audit.

+**Misuse of this tool is your responsibility.**
+Always operate within the boundaries of the law and ethical hacking guidelines.

 ---